lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

-This is another component that has changed from a [Functional Component to a Class Component](https://reactjs.org/docs/components-and-props.html) so that we can manage it's state.
+This is another component that has changed from a [Functional Component to a Class Component](https://reactjs.org/docs/components-and-props.html) so that we can manage its state.

-Breaking down this component you'll see that we are using `constructor` to set a default state, and `componentDidMount` which is a lifecycle method that is invoked immediately after a component is mounted.
+Breaking down this component you'll see that we are using a `constructor` to set a default state, and `componentDidMount` which is a lifecycle method that is invoked immediately after a component is mounted.

-Here we make an request to our API.
-Our response from our `fetch` is returned as an asychronous `Promise` that we'll update the state of the component with.
+Here we make a request to our API.
+Our response from our `fetch` is returned as an asynchronous `Promise` that we'll update the state of the component with.
 When `videos` are returned from the API, we update the component to know about them.
 Updating the state of a component will cause `render` to be called called again, displaying our videos.

-One quick change to `src/components/Main.js` is to to widen the margin between the header's `AppBar` and the main content.
+One quick change to `src/components/Main.js` is to widen the margin between the header's `AppBar` and the main content.

 {% highlight js %}
 {% raw %}